redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 .. note::
-    I handy utility of the ``rpm`` command for packager is the ``--eval`` flag which allows you to ask rpm to evaluate a macro so if you see one in a SPEC file that you're not familiar with you can quickly find out what it evaluates to.
+    I handy utility of the ``rpm`` command for packager is the ``--eval`` flag which allows you to ask rpm to evaluate a macro.
+If you see a macro in a SPEC file that you're not familiar with, you can quickly evaluate the expression.

     ::